yanchith/emacs.d/README.md

 - `s-p p`       Switch to project
 - `s-p f`       Switch to file in current project
-- `s-p D`       Open Dired in project root
-- `s-p d`       Find a directory in project and open Dired in it
+- `s-p a`       Add a project to projectile's index
-- `s-p r`       Project search and replace
-- `s-p s g`     Project grep
-- `s-p s r`     Project ripgrep
-- `projectile-add-known-project` Add a project to projectile's index
+- `s-p r`       Remove a project from projectile's index

 ### Swiper